 Cloves are the dried buds of a large flowering tree that is grown in the Zanzibar islands in the Indian Ocean off the east coast of Tanzania.
 Zanzibar has some of the oldest clove trees in the world, and Zanzibari cloves have a significantly higher percentage of essential oils (15-18%) than cloves from other parts of the world.
 Their essential oil content is so high that they are used locally as a natural substitute for anesthesia.

-Zanzibar was at one point the largest producer of cloves in the world, but the rise of plantation-style cultivation and exploitative labor practices in other countries have made it difficult for smallholder farmers in Zanzibar to compete despite producing a much higher quality product.
-Our cloves are grown by a cooperative of smallholder artisan farmers, many of whose families have been growing cloves and other spices (including our cinnamon, black pepper and nutmeg) for generations.
-Burlap and Barrel is the exclusive importer of Zanzibar cloves into the United States.
+Zanzibar was at one point the largest producer of cloves in the world, but the rise of plantation-style cultivation and exploitative labor practices in other countries have made it difficult for smallholder farmers in Zanzibar to compete, despite the fact that they produce a much higher quality product.
+Our cloves are grown by a cooperative of smallholder artisan farmers, many of whose families have been growing cloves and other spices (including our Cinnamon Verum, black pepper and Stone Nutmeg) for generations.

 Meet the Farmer: Bwana Mohammad is one of the most successful spice farmers from our partner cooperative in Zanzibar.
 This photo was taken as he was putting together his own dhow, an ancient style of sailing ship, to transport his clove harvest to the main island himself.

 Extremely fragrant.
 And has a supple texture.
 I really like the flavor as it is pure.
 The results give the product a nice earthy spicy flavor.
 I used it crushed as finely as possible or simply let them simmer then pick the couple whole sprigs out.

 I didn't find the Pemba Cloves to be anything special, and in fact inferior to cloves I already had here from a local spice company.
 It's a shame - I was hoping for more.